gunnarx/franca_install_automation/README.md

 6. Enjoy testing Franca environment!

-   Hit OK and use the eclipse default workspace dir at /home/vagrant/workspace,
+   Use the default workspace dir at /home/vagrant/workspace.
+Just hit OK.

 7. To run Franca examples you must manually import them into the workspace.
 The instructions can be found towards the end of script.sh